fieldtrip/website/tutorial/source/sensitivity_maps.md

 We could now use the same code as above to plot the distance of the dipoles in the sourcemodel to the sensors (which is considerably closer than for the CTF systems) and the relative sensitivities.
 However, more interesting is to directly compare the OPM sensitivity to that of the 275-channel CTF system.

-### Compare CTf and OPM sensitivity maps
+### Compare CTF and OPM sensitivity maps

-We can compare the abosolute sensitivity of the CTF275 and FieldLine beta2 side by side.
+We can compare the absolute sensitivity of the CTF275 and FieldLine beta2 side by side.

     figure